Auction-Wariors/old-stuff/README.md

 ### Misc ToDo's (non mandetory)
 - [ ] "Don't import USER" look up why (Not important, personal request, Anders)
+- [ ] User automatically logged in and moved to front-page
 - [ ] FIX: A user can only be a member/owm one store.
 A store can only have one member
   - Implement multiple users pr store.